-'An expression of dissatisfaction about a service that requires a response.'
+'an expression of dissatisfaction about a service that requires a response.'

 It is in everyone's interest that complaints are resolved at the earliest possible stage.
 Many issues can be resolved informally, without the need to follow formal procedures.
-Schools should have procedures in place to take informal concerns seriously and make every effort to resolve the matter as quickly as possible.
-However, there will be occasions when complainants want to raise their concerns formally, in those cases, the formal complaints procedure will be followed.
+Sutton Primary School has procedures in place to take informal concerns seriously and make every effort to resolve the matter as quickly as possible.
+However, there will be occasions when complainants want to raise their concerns formally, in those case, the formal complaints procedure will be followed.